Blog

 Dirt, dust, and other debris can impair the function of smoke or heat detectors, whether they’re two months or two years old.
 Additionally, some devices and systems may experience reduced performance if used past their replacement dates.
 Any factors that affect the devices in your system can easily compromise your safety.

-Man checking fire alarm wires
+Man rewiring fire alarm

 2. Wiring problems